 There is no evidence that children with diabetes are more likely to be infected with COVID-19 compared to children without diabetes.
 More information is available from the Association of Children’s Diabetes Clinicians.

-There is evidence12 that some adults with Down’s syndrome may be at risk of complications from COVID-19, this primarily appears to be age related.
-There is no evidence that children with Downs syndrome and without co-morbidities need to take more care than is currently advised for all.
-Some children with Downs syndrome will have co-morbidities from either Group A or Group B, and they and their families will need to have conversations with their clinicians to determine if they are clinically extremely vulnerable.
+There is evidence12 that some adults with Down Syndrome may be at risk of complications from COVID-19, this primarily appears to be age related.
+There is no evidence that children with Down Syndrome and without co-morbidities need to take more care than is currently advised for all.
+Some children with Down Syndrome will have co-morbidities from either Group A or Group B, and they and their families will need to have conversations with their clinicians to determine if they are clinically extremely vulnerable.
 More information is available from the Down’s Syndrome Association.